pagkly/Zed/Investopedia3/Subordination Agreement Definition and Effect on Mortgages.md

 Subordination agreements can be used in a variety of circumstances, including complex corporate debt structures.

-[Unsecured bonds](https://www.investopedia.com/terms/u/unsecureddebt.asp) without collateral are deemed to be subordinate to [secured bonds](https://www.investopedia.com/terms/s/securedbond.asp).
+[Unsecured bonds](https://www.investopedia.com/terms/u/unsecureddebt.asp) without collateral are deemed to be subordinate to [[secured bonds]](https://www.investopedia.com/terms/s/securedbond.asp).
 Should the company default on its interest payments due to bankruptcy, secured bondholders would be repaid their loan amounts before unsecured bondholders.
 The interest rate on unsecured bonds is typically higher than that of secured bonds, earning higher returns for the investor should the issuer make good on its payments.

 ## Special Considerations